kshnurov/mandrill_dm/README.md

 end
 ```

-NOTE: If you don't already have an environment varaiable for your Mandrill API key, don't forget to create one.
+NOTE: If you don't already have an environment variable for your Mandrill API key, don't forget to create one.

 ## Development & Feedback